 Documenting the Operating Environment

-Describe the environment in which the software will operate – the hardware platform, operating system, etc.
+Describe the environment in which the software will operate – the hardware platform, Operating System, etc.

-Documenting the System Functionality
+Documenting the Application Functionality

 Describe each function in detail, and its priority.
 Here are some suggestions: